 A national crisis has emerged in long-term care, assisted living and other seniors’ homes.

-More than 600 nursing and retirement homes across Canada have reported a rapidly growing number of COVID-19 infections, with Quebec, Ontario and British Columbia hardest hit so far.
-To date, more than 80 per cent of COVID-19 deaths have occurred in these homes, and the numbers continue to climb.
+More than 600 nursing and retirement homes across Canada have experienced COVID-19 outbreaks, with Nova Scotia, Alberta, Quebec, Ontario and British Columbia hardest hit so far.
+To date, more than 80 per cent of COVID-19 deaths have occurred in these homes, and the numbers are expected to climb.

 Sadly, the risk of a crisis like this existed long before the COVID-19 virus hit Canada.
 Decades of funding cuts, privatization that puts people’s care in the hands of for-profit corporations, and weakened regulations have all contributed to the conditions.